 TrackWorx is a system to create any kind of game that needs things to run on rails.

-Whether it’s a gentle monorail ride, a mine-cart obstacle course, a puzzle game or something more exotic, TrackWorx can help you.
+Whether it’s a gentle monorail ride, a mine-cart obstacle course, a roller coaster ride, a puzzle game or something more exotic, TrackWorx can help you.
 I’ll keep this guide up-to-date as new features/updates/questions come along.

 Head over to TrackWorx Showcase to see it in action!

 Transform: Anything that can has a position on a track and knows how to move along it.

 Vehicle: A transform that knows how to move around the track with acceleration/braking, taking any coupled vehicles with it.

 Track Section: A piece of track placed in the world that a transform can attach to.
 Typically a single mesh entity (eg MonorailStraight).